 Staff members crouching down to talk to you

-It’s widely acknowledged, at least in the disabled community, that crouching down to speak to someone who is a wheelchair user is not the appropriate way of going about things.
-So you can imagine how much of an annoyance it is within a professional setting, when members of staff think it’s appropriate to bend down on their haunches and chat with you on eye level.
+It’s widely acknowledged, at least in the disabled community, that crouching down to speak to someone who is a wheelchair user is not the proper way of going about such things.
+So, you can probably imagine how much of an annoyance for a wheelchair user it is within a professional setting, when members of staff think it’s desirable to bend down on their haunches and chat with them on eye level.
 It may seem appropriate, friendly or a right thing to do, but for most people with a disability who are using a wheelchair this feels patronising and should never happen, anywhere.
 And especially not in a workplace.

 People thinking you can’t handle big work loads

-If you’ve had any negative experiences as a wheelchair user within the workplace, find us on social media and tell us all about it – and if you’d like more articles like this, such as: Disability & Employment: Staying in Work, and what to do if Circumstances change – then feel free to check out the Passionate People blog site from Invacare, now!
+If you’ve had any negative – or positive – experiences as a wheelchair user within the workplace, find us on social media and tell us all about it – and if you’d like more articles like this, such as: Disability & Employment: Staying in Work, and what to do if Circumstances change – then feel free to check out the Passionate People blog site from Invacare!